St. Patrick's Day Bingo Game for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-If you have been in education for a while you know by now that young children learn with repetition, and that they also in different ways.
-While this is true, we also know that if you don’t switch things around once in a while they get bored quickly (and so do we!).
+If you have been in education for a while, you know by now that young children learn with repetition and in different ways.
+While this is true, we also know that if you don’t switch things around occasionally, they get bored quickly (and so do we!).

-That is why I like to bring new materials into the classroom every chance I get.
-Most of the time just introducing a new type of manipulatives or theme, is enough to engage those students that are starting to lose interest in what you have to teach.
+That is why I like bringing new materials into the classroom every chance.
+Most of the time, just introducing a new type of manipulative or theme is enough to engage those students who are starting to lose interest in what you have to teach.

 Now, our secret is that we are teaching the same thing but in a different way.
-They don’t know and that’s fantastic, but it will help you keep your preschoolers engaged and the learning process on the right track.
+They don’t know, and that’s fantastic, but it will help you keep your preschoolers engaged and keep the learning process on the right track.

 St. Patrick’s Day Bingo Game

 One of the games that I like to bring to the classroom every so often is bingo.
-It is incredible what you can accomplish with this simple game.
+What you can accomplish with this simple game is incredible.
 Bingo games can be very versatile.
-Depending on the content, they can be used to review letters, sounds, numbers, etc., or just focus on a theme like this one.
-One thing is for sure, no matter what type you use, any bingo game will keep your children entertained and focused, to be able to yell BINGO!! to win.
+Depending on the content, they can review letters, sounds, numbers, etc., or focus on a theme like this.
+One thing is certain: no matter what type you use, any bingo game will keep your children entertained and focused so they can yell BINGO!! to win.

-As I have said before, I love to use different themes and occasions to create my printables and St. Patrick’s Day is no different.
+As I have said before, I love to create my printables using different themes and occasions, and St. Patrick’s Day is no different.

 St. Patrick's Day Bingo